robtweed/mg-showcase/JSON-BENCHMARKS.md

 You can try for yourself to see if there are any differences in performance between running the Node.js/Fastify (nws.mjs) and Bun.serve (bws.js) versions of the Web Server when writing and reading persistent JSON objects using the same Container and the same database.

+In our tests, we've consistently found that Bun not only serves up pages to a browser faster than Node.js + Fastify, but it also writes and reads persistent JSON documents to YottaDB and IRIS faster too.